 The STA logger contains a GPS component which provides the data with its location.
-It is a common question; “How accurate is the STA logger’s location?”.
+It is a common question we get; “How accurate is the STA logger’s location?”.
 The response is usually a regurgitation of the technical specifications of the GPS module which states an average autonomous horizontal accuracy of <2.5 metres.
 However, we recognise and fully admit that this response can be somewhat unsatisfying for those looking for real world answers for the weed mapping scenarios.
 So we’ve set out to remedy this by performing some field tests and can confidently report that the STA logger performs much better than the reported 2.5 metres.

 What follows is a brief test of the STA loggers location accuracy when compared to other location devices.
 There are a range of factors that influence a receivers accuracy so the tests conducted here are only as good as the conditions that they are performed under.
 Over time we hope to perform more tests to demonstrate the STA loggers accuracy in different scenarios.

 For those that aren’t familiar with satellite systems, GPS stands for Global Position System and is the US name for their satellite constellation.
 Technically, a “GPS” is a “GNSS”, or Global Navigation Satellite System.
 The term GPS just stuck from the US’ version and is colloquially used by most people today.
 The STA logger receives signal from a range of GNSS constellations including GPS (USA), Glonass (Rus), GALILEO (EU), QZSS (Jap) and SBAS (where available) meaning it has more options to acquire signal than just a GPS.
 Nevertheless, we will use the generic term “GPS” to mean “GNSS” even though the STA logger receives more than just the GPS signal.